dddrrreee/cs140e-win19/labs/lab9-threads/lab.md

 ## Overview

-Big picture:  by the end of this lab you will have a very simple round-robin threading package.
+Big picture:  by the end of this lab you will have a very simple round-robin threading package for both "cooperative" and "pre-emptive"
+threads:
+  - Cooperative ("non-preemptive") threads run until they explicitly yield the processor.

+  - Pre-emptive threads only run until interrupted (e.g., by the expiration of their time-slice).

+Cooperative threads make preserving large invariants easy (by default: all code is a critical section, only broken up when you yield) [Atul et al].
+On the other hand, it is hard to verify that every single path through them yields "often enough".
+Pre-emptive threads allow you to not trust the threading code to be well-behaved.
+(Which is why OSes such as Linux and MacOS preempt user processes.)

-The main trick for doing threads is implementing *context switching*:
+The main trick for implementing threads of either flavor is *context switching*:

   1. Save all thread-specific state for the currently running thread `Tcur`.